Hiromu Ito, M.D., Ph.D. Professor

-Rheumatoid arthritis (RA) is a systemic autoimmune disease characterized by a chronic polyarticular synovitis that leads to irreversible joint damage with disability.
-The department of the Control for Rheumatic Diseases was established in April 2011 and is dedicated to treatment, research and education on rheumatic diseases with arthritis.
-Our outpatient clinic (RA center) will provide cutting-edge treatments to achieve a clinical remission or cure of RA and propose educational programs for co-medicals and patients.
+Rheumatoid arthritis (RA) is a systemic autoimmune disease characterized by a chronic polyarticular synovitis that leads to joint damage with disability.
+Department of Advanced Medicine for Rheumatic Diseases was established in April 2011 as a collaboration between physicians and orthopaedic surgeons.
+The department is dedicated to treatment, research and education on rheumatic diseases with arthritis.
+Our outpatient clinic (RA center) provides cutting-edge treatments to achieve a clinical remission and propose educational programs for co-medicals and patients.

 Ultrasound of joints for diagnosis and evaluation of rheumatoid arthritis